mrryanjohnston/Canvas-Fun/README.md

     mongoctl start [servername]

 ###Redis
-We're using v2.6.12(but this probably doesn't matter too much).
+We're using v2.6.12(but the version probably doesn't matter).
 For development purposes it isn't daemonized, while in production it should be.
 To run do as follows:

     redis-server redis.conf